-In order to obtain the full Access Diploma you will need to obtain at least 15 credits at level 2, these credits are obtained from common core units.
-In addition you will need to obtain at least 45 credits at level 3, obtained from pathway units.
+In order to obtain the full Access Diploma you will need to obtain 15 credits at level 2, these credits are obtained from common core units.
+In addition you will need to obtain 45 credits at level 3, obtained from pathway units.

 This course can be be studied either as daytime or evening programme.
 Further information on attendance will be discussed at interview.

 If you have a humanities, social science, teaching, health or social care career in mind but do not currently have the necessary qualifications to pursue it, this programme will provide the qualification to progress to higher education.
 You need to be motivated and committed with good orgnisational and time management skills.